ittekiou/EgQE/docs/articles/HEG-1_RU_Anti-Time-Theory.md

 In the 20th century, McTaggart declared “time is unreal,”
 and Julian Barbour insisted that “time does not exist.”

+All of these attempts spoke of time as if it were something that truly exists.
 These were significant attempts, yet one decisive perspective was missing:
 to grasp time as the **pulsation of genesis**.